How KALYIX works together

 You can find the concrete build plan in the roadmap

-This page is mainly about the why and the product picture behind it.
-If you want to see what gets built first, what follows after that, and where V1 fits as a legacy build, head to the roadmap.
+This page explains the ecosystem behind KALYIX.
+If you want to see what gets built first, what follows next, and why Tipp comes before DiscordBot and StreamerBot, head to the roadmap.